Print

 • You can brush the chickpea cauliflower burgers with olive oil or avocado oil.
 This helps them get nice and crispy.

-• You can also make these ahead and just leave the mixture covered in the fridge until ready to make.
+• Make these chickpea burgers ahead and just leave the mixture covered in the fridge for up to 24 hours until you are ready to make the burgers.

 • Form the burgers a little bit thinner than regular burgers (about 1/2 inch thick) to allow them to cook more evenly all the way through.